-The start of school year can be a worrying and financially stressful time for many parents especially when we have gone over 18 months of a pandemic where most of us have been locked up.
-John Lowe of MoneyDoctors.ie looks at what supports are available to cash-strapped families.
-Every year the costs of sending your loved ones to school seem to increase.
-For those with little money, help is on hand through a means-tested once-off government payment aimed at helping families with the costs associated with children returning to school in the autumn.
+The start of school year continues to be a financially stressful time for many parents especially when we have already endured pandemics and raging inflation.
+John Lowe of MoneyDoctors.ie looks at what supports are available to cash-strapped families with children going back to school next month.
+Every year these costs seem to increase but for those with little money, help is on hand through a means-tested once-off government grant aimed at ensuring your children will not feel left out.

 You (the parent or guardian) must be getting certain social welfare payments or taking part in training, employment or adult education schemes and your child/ren must be aged